d1618033/python-redfish-utility/docs/slate/source/includes/_persistentmemorycommands.md

 - **-j, --json**

-Optionally, use this flag to display output in JSON format.
+Optionally use this flag to display output in JSON format.

 ### Clear Pending Configuration Command

-> Example: Clears all the pending persistent memory configuration tasks.
+> Example: Clear all pending persistent memory configuration tasks.

 <pre>